uanand/archive-big-data-dropbox/README.md

 3. In the tab 'dropboxUpload_APP' of './preProcess/inputs.xlsx' enter the directory you want to move to Dropbox with its corresponding Dropbox Directory and run "./preProcess/app.py".
 Runtime for 50 TB data is approx. 1 month.

 ## Additional Notes
+* Make sure you have the permission to read, write, and delete files.
+If not, contact the system administrator to give you appropriate permission.
 * Before starting the data upload, make sure that there is sufficient space available on Dropbox.
 * I have observed that the Dropbox app tends to crash frequently if the folder size exceeds 2 TB.
 In order to avoid this, keep moving the data to 'Online Only' mode once every 12 hours.
 * The Dropbox API upload does not perform well for large files (> 50 GB).
 It works, but 2-3 attemps are required for a successful upload.